CePeU/MarkdownToFoundry/README.md

 - **Toggle**: Enable or disable this feature.

 This will write information about your exported note to the Obsidian note frontmatter.
-It also will give your obsidian note an UUID which can be used by the plugin to find the Obsidian note and the corresponding Foundry note.
+It also will give your obsidian note an UUID which can be used by the plugin to find the Obsidian note and the corresponding Foundry note
+regardless if the Obsidian note has been moved.

+#### How this works:
+The plugin exports additional meta information with your export (Foundry flags).
+Each page/note will receive informations about where it comes from.
+The unique information in obsidian is the file location.
+No location can hold two notes of the same name.
+As long as name or location do not change the note/page can be uniquely identified and thus linked to other obsidian notes which have been exported.
+If your note changes name or file location it becomes a "new" note.
+If that is not desired you can write frontmatter information which will create a (statistically) unique Obsidian UUID, store it in your note as frontmatter and export it to foundry as a unique identifier.
+During relinking of notes the plugin will relink based on Obsidian UUID first and then based on name and file location.

 VTT_xxx frontmatter settings are foundry specific information.
 The plugin will try to find the correct note for relinking but using an UUID should make updates, and relinking more stable.
-Be aware that changing the frontmatter after your first import (like for example changing the folder) will reimport your note as a NEW entry in Foundry and set a new VTT_UUID.
+Be aware that changing the frontmatter after your first import (like for example changing the folder) will reimport your note as a NEW entry in Foundry and set a new Foundry VTT_UUID.
-You will then have two Journals with the same obsidian UUID in Foundry.
+You will then have two Journals with the same Obsidian UUID in Foundry.
 If a relinking takes place any not yet relinked note linking to those two notes will be a randomly linked to the first (internally) found note with this obsidian UUID.
 So you need to do a delete before a relink run.
 (planned: way to relink such already linked notes to the correct remaining note if only one remains after deleting the unwanted note)